agroal/pgagroal/doc/CONFIGURATION.md

 # pgagroal configuration

-The configuration is loaded from either the path specified by the `-f` flag or `/etc/pgagroal.conf`.
+The configuration is loaded from either the path specified by the `-c` flag or `/etc/pgagroal.conf`.

 The configuration of `pgagroal` is split into sections using the `[` and `]` characters.